parthshr370/Computer-Science-Notes/README.md

 The topmost topics like **Linux , Networking , Git** (I beleive) will act like a side quest in your main Game(Journey) to get you ready for the real ComputerScience stuff.

+I have also dived into research recently and will post some learning about the topics I research on mostly Process Mining , BCI and Deep learning in general

 ## ***Available notes:***